 Each state maintains a record of people’s criminal history.
 These state databases are all linked and you can track criminal histories from another state.
-Go to courthouse and inquire, or check the website.
+Go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that the crime was in a totally different state, you might have to pay a fee for a more comprehensive search.

-When you look up a person’s crminal records you will be able to get a listing of all the arrests, charges, or convictions for any crimes, which can include:
+When you look up a person’s criminal records you will be able to get a listing of all the arrests, charges, or convictions for any crimes, which can include:

 - DWI or DUI.

 - Drug offenses such as possession or trafficking.